Accessibility in Software as a Service (SaaS):

 That really takes us down to probably we’ve got one minute for a key question.
 I don’t know, Jonathan, if there’s something in the chat that you would want to raise, and it’s probably going to be almost a quick fire question at the end of game show, which one of our guests who would like to respond to it?
 So Jonathan.

-Answer this we’ve got enough seconds left.
+Denise: Answer this we’ve got enough seconds left.
 It would cause me to ask questions about their commitment to digital accessibility and their own personal knowledge on that journey as well, and the roadmap that they do or don’t have and whether or not they’ve even got time for us as a buyer to sit down and have a proper conversation about digital accessibility.
 It would concern me.

-Yeah, I think it would concern me too as well.
+Jonathan: Yeah, I think it would concern me too as well.
 Lisa, do you take that from your Vendors or do you go deeper?

-I mean, we’ll take it, but we will absolutely go deeper into right.
+Lisa: I mean, we’ll take it, but we will absolutely go deeper into right.
 It doesn’t change our process, doesn’t change what we look for, and the VPAT is not what we’d class as making sure your platform is accessible.
 We will get hands on and we will look at that code and we will check it for ourselves.

 Pete’s already mentioned speed dating, which is one of the things that we do.
 You guys on our web and our community won’t have had that yet so we wanted to bring a flavour of that next month.
 We’re going to have two people with disabilities talking and you can actually ask questions via the chat of them about what digital means to them.
-We are not going to go blind actually, because people like Addie are out there doing great things.
+We are not going to go blind actually, because people like Adi are out there doing great things.
 So we’re actually going to be looking at some of the disabilities that people tend to forget a little bit, but doing that in a way that really brings them to life to people.
 So if you want to understand things from the perspective of people with disabilities and want to ask questions this time actually, I think it’s the 15 June.
 Yeah, thanks Pete there on the screen, there will be a real opportunity to do that here for free on digital accessibility experts live.

 I wanted to say thank you to Pete and all of our four panel participants.
 I can’t think of an hour that I’ve actually enjoyed more over the last few months.
 It is so great to actually get sort of like vendors and buyers together.
 We massively respect all four of you who have been on here.
 We think you are real sort of like best practise in what each of you do and it’s been great to hear that to and fro between you.